gcziprusz/project-tmpl/web/src/util/DataStore.md

 - `set(attribute, value)`: This method sets or updates the value of a specific attribute in the `DataStore`.
 After updating the state, all registered listeners are executed to notify them about the data updates.

 - `addChangeListener(listener)`: This method allows components or modules to register change listeners with the `DataStore`.
 When the state changes in any way, all registered listeners will be executed.

-The `DataStore` class acts as a central hub to store and manage application data.
-It provides methods to read, update, and merge the [state](https://www.freecodecamp.org/news/state-in-javascript-explained-by-cooking-a-simple-meal-2baf10a787ee/#:~:text=State%20describes%20the%20status%20of,instantly%20react%20to%20that%20change.), and it automatically notifies all registered listeners whenever there is a change in the stored data.
-This pattern allows different parts of the application to observe and respond to data changes, leading to better coordination and synchronization among different components.
-It's a useful utility for building applications with complex data interactions and state management requirements.